+You are responsible for reading attentively this syllabus.
 By staying enrolled in this course, you agree to the following course policies:

-- Attendance to class: it is not mandatory, but it is the best strategy for success in the class.
-Blackboard takes attendance by default.
-The synchronous class will be recorded. - Communications: email is the official way of communicating with students.
-Any email from me will come from gkysar@gmu.edu; in accordance with protection of privacy best practices, I will not respond to email sent from non GMU official MasonLive account.
+- Attendance: not mandatory, but highly recommended.
+Students must wear a mask during class.
+See University Policy - Communications: Email is the official way of communicating with students.
+Any email from me will come from gkysar@gmu.edu or through blackboard.
+In accordance with protection of privacy best practices, I will not respond to email sent from non GMU email account.
 It is your responsibility to make sure that your GMU email is set up properly and to check your email regularly.
-Your email must have a subject because emails without subject are filtered as spam mail. - Class etiquette: be considerate!
-All students in attendance have the right to a quiet and welcoming learning environment even in a virtual classroom.
-Since we have over 50 students enrolled in class, please mute your microphone during lecture time.
-If you have questions you can type them in the chat box or ask using the microphone once to do so.
-To save bandwidth, we will not use the personal cameras regularly during class, unless instructed to do so.
+Your email must have a subject line because emails without subject are filtered as spam mail. - Class etiquette: All students in attendance have the right to a safe and quiet learning environment.
+Come to class on time and if you must leave earlier do so in a way that will not disturb your classmates.
+During class, mute your cell phones.
+Class disruption of any sort will not be tolerated. - Extenuating circumstances might occur that prevent you from taking an exam.
+If such circumstances can be justified, a make-up session will be arranged.
+Should you realize you cannot take an exam as scheduled, inform the professor immediately.
+As per GMU policy on religious festivities, you must inform the instructor at the beginning of the semester if you will be absent to an exam if order to schedule a make-up. - Make up or exams for which no evidence of extenuating circumstance is provided will carry a 15% penalty.